hdmamin/jabberwocky/alexa/README.md

 git clone https://github.com/hdmamin/jabberwocky.git
 ```

-2. Install the necessary packages.
+2. Enter the project directory and install the necessary packages.
 I recommend using a virtual environment of some kind (virtualenv, conda, etc).
 If you're using Mac OS and virtualenv, you can use the command

 ```
+cd jabberwocky
 make alexa_env
 ```